leesangjun1903/NLP-and-Audio/LLM/readme.md

 - Agentic Discovery of Neural Architectures: AIRA-Compose and AIRA-Design | 2026
 - Is Grep All You Need?
 How Agent Harnesses Reshape Agentic Search | 2026
 - EvolveMem:Self-Evolving Memory Architecture via AutoResearch for LLM Agents | 2026
+- Learning to Orchestrate Agents in Natural Language with the Conductor | 2026